bethanyalicehall/routes-of-europe-MS1/README.md

 ## Technologies used

 ### Languages
-- [HTML5](https://en.wikipedia.org/wiki/HTML5) - a markup language used for presenting and strucutring content.
+- [HTML5](https://en.wikipedia.org/wiki/HTML5) - a markup language used for presenting and structuring content.
 - [CSS3](https://en.wikipedia.org/wiki/CSS) - stylesheet language for adding style.

 ### Programs and websites